MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdigetcustomdevicepropertya.md

 <b>SetupDiGetCustomDeviceProperty</b> retrieves device properties that are associated with a single device instance or with all devices matching a certain hardware ID.
 (For information about hardware IDs, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/install/device-identification-strings">Device Identification Strings</a>).

-Vendors can set properties for a device instance by using <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/install/inf-addreg-directive">INF AddReg directives</a> in <a href="https://www.bing.com/search?q=INF+DDInstall.HW+sections">INF DDInstall.HW sections</a> and specifying the <b>HKR</b> registry root.
+Vendors can set properties for a device instance by using <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/install/inf-addreg-directive">INF AddReg directives</a> in <a href="devinst.inf_ddinstall_hw_section">INF DDInstall.HW sections</a> and specifying the <b>HKR</b> registry root.

 Only the system can set properties for hardware IDs.
 The system supplies an "Icon" property for some hardware IDs.